Salah fully recovered and full of joy, says Klopp

 Salah was able to play and score against Russia and Saudi Arabia, but Egypt left the tournament without even registering a point.

-Nevertheless, the former Roma star is back to 100 per cent and has joined up with Liverpool in the United States ahead of Monday's (NZST) International Champions Cup meeting with Borussia Dortmund.
+Nevertheless, the former Roma star is back to 100 per cent and has joined up with Liverpool in the United States ahead of Monday's (AEST) International Champions Cup meeting with Borussia Dortmund.

 "[He's] fully recovered, he was fine," Klopp said over the weekend.
 "We were in close contact [with Egypt].